tyrellto/basketball-free-throw-prediction/README.md

 ### Key Takeaways / Future Work:

-When applying machine learning models to determine if a person can make a free throw based on skeletal movement data, I faced several challenges.
-Here's a detailed breakdown of each problem and the approaches I could take to address them:
+When applying machine learning models to determine if a person can make a free throw based on skeletal movement data, we faced several challenges.
+Here's a detailed breakdown of each problem and the approaches I could take to address them as the lead machine learning role:

 1. **Low Quality of Samples**:
    - **Problem:**: The quality of skeletal movement data is crucial.
 Low-quality data can be due to poor resolution, inaccuracies in skeletal tracking, or irrelevant features being captured.